 Some of the members of the Board of Directors of the District may be or have been employees, consultants, owners of, or otherwise associated with the current developer of the property located within the Districts, JV Denargo LLC (Current Developer), and may have conflicts of interest in dealing with the District.
-Additionally, one of the directors is employed by the City and as such, may have conflicts of interest in dealing with the District.
 Specific details of transactions with the Current Developer regarding advances and debt are described elsewhere in these footnotes.